bSchnepp/Feral/README.md

 you'll need some form of video adapter capable of running in VGA mode.
 Most consumer-class CPUs and GPUs implement this.

-Feral is tested on a 1950X processor, and is only *supported* running on version 1 of the Zen microarchitecture.
+Feral is tested on a 1950X processor through KVM, and is only *supported* running on version 1 of the Zen microarchitecture.
 Issues due to a lack of instruction set support, misrepresented FMA4 support, etc. from another uarch may not be patched immediately.